okken/talks/presentation.md

 ```
 ???
-But let's go back to the list for now.
+* But let's go back to the list for now.
-I also changed the name to test_func because the other two ways
-However, since function parametrization should be your goto method
-for lots and lots of tests, let's look at some tricks with running
+* Let's look at some tricks with running parametrized tests.
-parametrized tests.
+* We have a failure here.
 ---
 # Run the last failing test case
 ```